supal/eks-ebs/readme.md

 ### Objective

-The goal is to run an EKS cluster with Amazon EBS (Elastic Block Store) for persistent storage.
+The goal is to run an EKS cluster with Amazon EBS.

 ### Steps